Trishachinnu/College-Chatbot/README.md

 🧑‍💻 Developed By

 Yogeshwari Gowda
-Student, Coorg Institute of Technology (CIT)
+Student of Coorg Institute of Technology (CIT)
 📧 Email: yogeshwarisgowda@gmail.com